jessicacousins/jessicacousins/README.md

 ## Full Stack Developer | MERN Stack | AI Integration | Machine Learning | React Native

-**Full Stack Developer** with expertise in building scalable, user-friendly applications that solve real-world challenges.
+**Full Stack Developer** with expertise in building scalable, user-friendly applications and websites that solve real-world challenges.
 Proficient in the **MERN stack**, **AI integration**, and **machine learning technologies** like **TensorFlow.js**, I bring technical excellence combined with a strong background in high-level management.
 With over a decade of experience leading teams, driving innovation, and executing strategic initiatives in the healthcare sector, I deliver impactful solutions that merge technology with human-centered design.

 ---